CyberFlameGO/svnpython/Doc/library/os.rst

    Open the file *file* and set various flags according to *flags* and possibly its mode according to *mode*.
 The default *mode* is ``0777`` (octal), and the current umask value is first masked out.
 Return the file descriptor for the newly opened file.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    For a description of the flag and mode values, see the C run-time documentation;
    flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in